 But these methods provide data that are less easily comparable than data from quantitative methods – and decision-makers often seek the informative trends, numbers and comparisons that quantitative methods can provide.

 Qualitative and quantitative methods can be combined to create more effective assessments and analysis.
 Several tools even use qualitative methods to develop quantitative measures.
 Using both types of methods can yield comprehensive information that cannot be acquired by using any method alone.

 Tools to assess empowerment explore agency, but most neglect structural causes of disempowerment

-In a recent review, we, along with our colleagues Steven Cole, Agnes Quisumbing, Ana Maria Paez Valencia and Jennifer Twyman, investigated 15 quantitative and qualitative tools used to assess women’s empowerment.
+In a recent review (Chapter 9 in Advancing gender equality through agricultural and environmental research: Past, present, and future), we, along with our colleagues Steven Cole, Agnes Quisumbing, Ana Maria Paez Valencia and Jennifer Twyman, investigated 15 quantitative and qualitative tools used to assess women’s empowerment.

 We analyzed them based on which dimensions (resources, agency, achievements) and levels (individual, relational, environmental) of empowerment they examine, who they are meant to collect information from (local women, men and so on), whether they consider gender parity in empowerment, and whether they focus on the perspectives of those whose empowerment is being assessed (‘emic’ perspective) or of others/outsiders (‘etic’ perspective).

 The tools roughly clustered into four groups (see Table 1 for more detail):